Skip to navigation Skip to content

 A Non-Attendance Report (NAR) is also not valid during a serious failure period.

-When a CDP job seeker has appealed the decision to apply a serious failure and is receiving Payment Pending Review (PPR), they may incur connection, reconnection, No Show, No Pay, non-attendance failures or another serious failure.
+When a RAES job seeker has appealed the decision to apply a serious failure and is receiving Payment Pending Review (PPR), they may incur connection, reconnection, No Show, No Pay, non-attendance failures or another serious failure.

 For further information, see: